kawilkinson/steam-lens/README.md

 On top of seeing comparisons, you can also click on any game in any of the lists to go directly to their Steam store page, this way if there's a game you're interested in it's just a click away from seeing where you can purchase it!

-## Contribution
+## Contributing
-If you have any ideas for this project whether it'd be new features, optimizations, etc. feel free to contribute!
+Contribute by forking the repository and opening a pull request to the `main` branch.
+If you have any ideas for this project whether it'd be new features, optimizations, etc. feel free to share them.
 I'm always open to new ideas and improvements.